 Irish Leaving Certificate

 A grades are required in six subjects including A1 in Mathematics and A1 in Physics at higher level and a further 2 subjects with H1 and 2 other subjects with H2.
 A grade B in English Language in the Irish Junior Certificate will satisfy the College English language requirements (see below).

 Additional requirements for MSci Physics with a Year in Europe (F309)

-A grade B at GCSE in a modern European language (French, German, Italian or Spanish) is required, or in an equivalent qualification such as Scottish Standard Grade.
-Fluent speakers of these languages are exempt from this requirement but may require to be assessed at the start of the course to confirm their exemption from language classes.
+A grade B at GCSE in a modern European language (French, German, Italian or Spanish) is required, or in an equivalent qualification, such as Scottish Standard Grade.
+Fluent speakers of these languages are exempt from this requirement but may require to be assessed at the start of the course to confirm their exemption from the language classes.